Freddy Negrete’s Contribution to the Soul of Black And Gray Realism

 Tattooland and the Rise of Black & Gray Realism

-Freddy Negrete worked alongside other pioneers like Jack Rudy at Good Time Charlie’s Tattooland in East Los Angeles — a studio that became a crucible for innovation in tattooing. was not about trends.
-It was about discipline.
+Freddy Negrete worked alongside other pioneers like Jack Rudy at Good Time Charlie’s Tattooland in East Los Angeles — a studio that became a crucible for innovation in tattooing.
+It was not about trends; it was about discipline.

 Artists at Tattooland pushed black and gray tattooing forward through: